7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

 Qureco official site

-Qureco is a Mac screen recorder that bundles recording → AI meeting notes → Notion export into one app without ever inviting a bot.
+Qureco is a Mac screen recorder that bundles recording → AI meeting notes → Notion export into a single app, with no bot ever joining the call.

-• Free tier: Unlimited recording with no watermark and no time limit.
-Captures system audio without virtual audio setup.
+• Free tier: unlimited recording with no watermark and no time limit.
+Captures system audio with no virtual audio driver setup

-• Pro tier (from $9/mo, first month free): AI generates meeting notes automatically; one-click export to Notion.
+• Pro tier (from $9/mo, first month free): AI generates the meeting notes automatically; one-click export to Notion

-• You can record meetings hosted by someone else and turn them into notes on your own side
+• You can record meetings hosted by someone else and turn them into notes from your side

-• The other attendees never see a bot join
+• Other attendees never see a bot join

 • Screen recording is included, so demo videos and meeting recordings share the same workflow